Jennifer Gross Head Coach

 A dominating presence inside during one of the most successful runs in UC Davis women's basketball history as a player, former Aggie All-American Des Abeyta returned to her alma mater as an assistant coach to help usher in a new era for the program at the Division I level.

-Recognized as one of the best centers to ever play at UC Davis, Abeyta enters her ninth season on the sidelines in 2016-17, working closely with the Aggies' post players while multi-tasking with her hands in all aspects of the program, including on-court instruction of both offense and defense, scouting, recruiting, and camps.
+Recognized as one of the best centers to ever play at UC Davis, Abeyta enters her 11th season on the sidelines in 2017-18, working closely with the Aggies' post players while multi-tasking with her hands in all aspects of the program, including on-court instruction of both offense and defense, scouting, recruiting, and camps.

 Matt Klemin Assistant Coach

-A sideline veteran with coaching experience at nearly every level, Assistant Coach Matt Klemin enters his sixth season as a member of the UC Davis women's basketball coaching staff, focusing his efforts on skill development, working with the Aggies' guards, opponent scouts, and helping coordinate the program's recruiting efforts.
+A sideline veteran with coaching experience at nearly every level, Assistant Coach Matt Klemin enters his seventh season as a member of the UC Davis women's basketball coaching staff in 2017-18, focusing his efforts on skill development, working with the Aggies' guards, opponent scouts, and helping coordinate the program's recruiting efforts.

 Klemin joined the UC Davis sidelines prior to the 2011-12 season, in time to help the Aggies to a 17-13 record and a berth in the WNIT.
 With his assistance, guards Samantha Meggison (2011-12), Cortney French (2012-13) earned All-Big West Conference honors in his first two seasons, while also helping Kelsey Harris rank among the nation's top three-point shooters during her two seasons as an Aggie, eventually finishing No. 3 in the nation while setting school and conference records in numerous three-point categories in 2014-15.

 Stephanie Shadwell Director of Basketball Operations